 - Informing students of support available through regular meetings with college advisors and financial aid counselors

 At the end of the three-year period, participating schools will be evaluated to see if completion rates among low-income students improve.
-Assessment will also look at whether students are able to graduate faster and earn high-paying jobs after graduation.
+The assessment will also examine whether students can graduate faster and earn high-paying jobs after graduation.

 These factors have played a significant role in poor completion rates for low-income college students in the past.
-It is the hope of this initiative that by removing some of these significant financial obstacles, more students will be able to complete their college education and finally break the cycle of poverty once and for all.
+This initiative hopes that by removing some of these significant financial obstacles, more students will be able to complete their college education and finally break the cycle of poverty once and for all.